rberger997/beautiful-jekyll/_posts/2018-07-30-cfb-project.md

 |Clemson       |   267.7|     10.8|

 <br>
-Out of 129 division I teams, only 8 have the general makeup of a champion for this year.
+Out of 129 division I teams, only 8 have the general recruiting profile of a champion for this year.
 Alabama once again leads the way with the highest recruiting average, but the margin is very close between the Tide, Ohio State, and Georgia in the top three.

 This recruiting profile is by no means a predictive model but it still tends to agree with the general consensus on who the top contenders are for this season.
 As of this writing, the Vegas odds for these teams to win the championship are: